anton-io/ethglobal-defikeep/README.md

 * 💸 Many retail users sell too early or rotate into worse-performing assets due to short-term thinking.

-That's why offering a simple, transparent, and enforceable way to HODL isn't just useful, it's a valuable contribution to long-term investing discipline.
+That's why offering a simple, transparent, and enforceable way to HODL is not just useful, it is a valuable contribution to long-term investing discipline.

 ---